Prototype Perturbation for Relaxing Alignment Constraints in Backward-Compatible Learning: Related Work

 \section{Related Work}

 \textbf{Backward-compatible learning.} To avoid backfilling for retrieval model updating, Shen~\etal~\cite{BCT} propose the backward-compatible learning method to train a new embedding model compatible with the old one.
-It regularizes the new model with the classifier of the old model.
-Afterward, many algorithms~\cite{LCE, dual-tuning, hot-refresh, bt2, NCCL, mixbct, jang2024towards} have been proposed to improve BCL performance.
-Several of them resort to contrastive learning~\cite{oord2018representation}.
-For example, Duel-tuning~\cite{dual-tuning} designs a prototype-based contrastive loss to align the new embeddings with the old prototypes.
-RACT~\cite{hot-refresh} and RM~\cite{Online-Backfilling} use a contrastive loss to leverage both positive and negative samples.
-Besides contrastive learning, other sophisticated compatible learning mechanisms are also explored.
-AdvBCT~\cite{advbct} employs an elastic boundary to constrain the new embeddings and introduces adversarial learning to minimize the distribution disparity between new and old embeddings. $\text{BT}^2$~\cite{bt2} extends the representation of the new model with extra dimensions and proposes a basis transformation for BCL.
-SSPL~\cite{wu2023structure} designs a structure similarity preserving method to achieve feature compatibility between the query model and gallery model.
+It regularizes the learning of the new model with the classifier of the old model.
+Afterward, many algorithms~\cite{LCE, DualTuning, hot-refresh, bt2, mixbct, jang2024towards} have been proposed to improve BCL performance.
+Several of them~\cite{DualTuning,hot-refresh,NCCL} resort to contrastive learning~\cite{oord2018representation} to achieve backward compatibility; they leverage the contrastive loss between the old models and new models as a regularization to acquire compatible representations.
+Besides contrastive learning, other sophisticated backward-compatible constraints have also been explored.
+For instance, AdvBCT~\cite{advbct} employs an elastic boundary to constrain the new embeddings and introduces adversarial learning to minimize the distribution disparity between new and old embeddings.
 RBCL~\cite{RBCL} proposes a ranking-based BCL method that directly optimizes the ranking metric between new and old features.
-LCE~\cite{LCE} and UniBCT~\cite{unibct} use the ArcFace loss~\cite{arcface} to regularize the new model to achieve backward-compatibility.

-Notably, UniBCT~\cite{unibct} designs a structural prototype refinement method to alleviate the effects of outlier samples on prototype calculation by propagating the knowledge within neighboring intra-class samples.
-Unlike UniBCT, which focuses only on the intra-class samples for each prototype, our method constructs a more distinguishable pseudo-old feature space by perturbing the prototypes of different classes over the entire feature space.
+SSPL~\cite{SSPL} designs a structure similarity preserving method to achieve feature compatibility between the query and gallery models.
+The above methods~\cite{BCT, LCE, DualTuning, NCCL,unibct} do not explicitly handle the indistinguishable classes in the old feature space, which would hurt the discriminative ability of the new model.
+To overcome the dilemma between backward compatibility and the new model performance, $\text{BT}^2$~\cite{bt2} opts to extend the representation of the new model with extra dimensions and proposes a basis transformation for BCL.